kapresoft/kapresoft.github.io/_posts/java/2023-10-19-java-modern-looping-and-filtering.md

 ## Overview

-Java has constantly evolved since its inception, presenting developers with numerous tools and methods to make coding more efficient and readable.
-Among these are modern techniques for looping and filtering data. <!--excerpt-->Let's dive deep into these practices to understand their potential and how to utilize them effectively.
+<a href="/java/2018/08/15/getting-started-with-java.html" target="_blank" alt="Java">Java</a> has constantly evolved since its inception, presenting developers with numerous tools and methods to make coding more efficient and readable.
+Among these are modern techniques for <a href="/java/2023/12/07/java-stream-findfirst-findany-in-action.html" target="_blank" alt="looping">looping</a> and <a href="/java/2023/12/09/java-streams-filter-map-beyond-basics.html" target="_blank" alt="filtering">filtering</a> data. <!--excerpt-->Let's dive deep into these practices to understand their potential and how to utilize them effectively.

 ## The Emergence of Stream API

-Java 8 introduced the Stream API, a game-changer for developers.
+Java 8 introduced the <a href="/java/2024/01/02/java-stream-collector-helpers.html" target="_blank" alt="Stream">Stream</a> API, a game-changer for developers.
 It brought about a new paradigm in how data is processed, transitioning from external iteration to internal iteration.

 ### Benefits of Using Stream: